pyhoon/barcode-scanner-torch-b4x/README.md

 	#If B4i
 		If scanner.TorchMode = scanner.TORCH_OFF Then
 			scanner.TorchMode = scanner.TORCH_ON
-			btnTorch.Text = "Flash Off"
+			btnTorch.Text = "Torch Off"
 		Else
 			scanner.TorchMode = scanner.TORCH_OFF
-			btnTorch.Text = "Flash On"
+			btnTorch.Text = "Torch On"
 		End If
 	#Else If B4A
 		If camEx.GetFlashMode <> "torch" Then
 			camEx.SetFlashMode("torch")
 			camEx.CommitParameters